 Today I found Valentin in a different mood.
 He was morose, although always friendly.
-He was happy to see me but couldn’t hide his low mood.
-It actually seemed that he was happy to infect me with his gloominess.
-Without any encouragement from my part he started poring out his mind on me.
+He was happy to see me, but couldn’t hide his low mood.
+It seemed as if he was glad to infect me with his gloominess.
+Without any encouragement on my part, he started poring out his mind on me.
 It was unprecedented in my life.
 He had no distance or respect for his own intimacy.
 He boycotted himself emotionally and tried to use me as an accomplice.
 It was mesmerizing to hear.
 He started by telling me he’s lonely and frustrated because no woman he ever met could adjust to his sensitivity.
 He’s generally led a secluded life because he can’t fit into society.
 Psychiatrists have deemed him slightly dangerous to himself and to others.
-They advised him, for his own benefit, that his self-destructive behavior be isolated as much as possible and neutralized.
+They advised him, for his own benefit, that his self-destructive behavior be isolated as much as possible and thus neutralized.
 That’s why he works with horses, because of their therapeutic properties.
 He told me he was actually a natural musician and that would’ve been his career, were it not for his mental state.
 “Apparently music doesn’t soothe the beast as much as horses,” he joked sarcastically.
-He was practically forced to work and live there and he stopped giving concerts, because people upset him too much.
-Instead, he dedicates himself to compose songs in his free time.
-He played a song he’d just composed in his guitar and, honestly speaking, it was the most beautiful thing I’ve ever heard.
-I asked him whether he put lyrics on them sometimes and he bluntly answered me: “They all have lyrics, but people don’t understand them, so I sing them tacitly.”
-Obviously there is resentment on his part; society doesn’t understand him so he has an ambivalent approach towards his creations.
-On the one hand, they help him poor out his strong emotions, and on the other hand, he feels they are wasted on people who don’t appreciate him as a person.
-However, he said: “I still hope my songs will redeem me and will teach society to see things a little from my perspective, so we can have a real conversation.”
+He was practically forced to work and live in the premises of the riding hall, and he stopped giving concerts because people upset him too much.
+Instead, he dedicates himself to composing songs in his free time.
+He played a song he’d just composed on his guitar and, honestly speaking, it was the most beautiful thing I’ve ever heard.
+I asked him whether he put lyrics on them sometimes, and he bluntly answered me: “They all have lyrics, but people don’t understand them, so I sing them tacitly.”
+Obviously, there is resentment on his part; society doesn’t understand him, so he has an ambivalent approach towards his creations.
+On the one hand, they help him poor out his strong emotions and, on the other hand, he feels they are wasted on people who don’t appreciate him as a person.
+However, he said: “I still hope my songs will redeem me and will teach people to see things a little from my perspective, so we can have a real connection.”

-I asked if it was possible for him to deal with his sensitivity and to try and accommodate to society.
-I said to him that in spite of our psychological condition, we’re all free to change the attitudes that are detrimental to us, and he said:
+I asked Valentin if it was possible for him to deal with his sensitivity and try and accommodate society.
+I said to him that despite our psychological condition, we’re all free to change the attitudes that are detrimental to us, and he said:

--Yes, risking your life in this case.
-But it’s this real freedom?
+“Yes, risking your life in this case.
+But is this real freedom?”

--Yes, that’s exactly my point.
+“Yes, that’s exactly my point.
 The risk, in the cases you’re describing, is minimal compared to the potential gains.
-That’s why they are free actions, because both possibilities are equally beneficial: You could shut up and live your life in peace or express your opinion and risk confrontations.
-You could stay comfortably home or go out to gain something outside.
-But if someone needs to choose between eating healthy food and poison, that’s a fallacious choice, because then the question stops being: What food do I prefer? and becomes simply: Do I want to live or not?
-And if we imply that most of us generally want to live, then there’s no choice at all, therefore no freedom.
+That’s why they are free actions because both possibilities are equally beneficial: You could shut up and live your life in peace or express your opinion and risk confrontations.
+You could stay comfortably at home or go out to gain something from the outside world.
+But if someone needs to choose between eating healthy food and poison, that’s a fallacious choice, because then the question stops being: What do I prefer to ingest?
+And becomes simply: Do I want to live or not?
+And if we imply that most of us generally want to live, then there’s no actual choice and, therefore, no freedom.
 We’re compelled to do something, the same as animals are compelled to hunt their meal or hide from predators.
-Then there’s no freedom.
+Then there’s no freedom.”

--But in that broad sense, we’re always compelled.
-We have hormones that compel us to like someone better than other people and taste buds that compel us to like some food more than other.
+“But in that broad sense, we’re always compelled.
+We have hormones that compel us to like someone better than other people, and taste buds that compel us to like some food more than others.
 That’s mere determinism.
-There’s no freedom at all then.
+There’s no freedom at all then.”